BPC-157 5 mg

 Several companies advertise BPC-157, but the safest and most popular formulation is from Sports Technology Labs.
 Their peptides are third-party tested for guaranteed purity.

-2. Does BPC-157 promote muscle growth?
+2. Does BPC-157 promote muscle growth and healing?

 3. Does BPC-157 suppress testosterone?